jonhoo/thesis/partial-dataflow.md

 > If data stops flowing into the dataflow, the dataflow will eventually
 > quiesce.
 When it does, for every key in every state, the value for
 > that key is either missing, or it reflects the effects of each input
 > to the system applied exactly once.
+An upquery of any missing key in
+> any materialization also produces every input exactly once.

 The intuition here is that we want the system to _at least_ eventually do the right thing.
 That is, we want to make sure that all the data